 Current Legal Debate

-In addition to this recent ruling, the defendants in the 2020 decision, along with the members of the Canadian Alliance for sex work law reform, have since filed a constitutional challenge to the Act.
+In addition to this recent ruling, the defendants in the 2020 decision, along with the 25 member groups of the Canadian Alliance for sex work law reform, have since filed a constitutional challenge to the Act.
 Bedford Versus Canada, along with the ruling of the two courts, will be much cited in the challenge.